Creating Bre-B Keys

 - Resolve a Key: Search the registry to resolve keys into accounts.

-For more information about the endpoint details, please refer to Create Keys page.
+For more information about the endpoint details, please refer to Create Key page.

 Key Types and Key Value